 By contrast, reformers contend that stringent access criteria prevent competition and even alienate third-party candidates who are unable to collect the requisite number of signatures to appear on the ballot.
 In addition, such candidates must contend with the name recognition that gives incumbents of the two major parties a distinct advantage.

 In Munro v.
-Socialist Workers Party (1986), the Court upheld a requirement that a party secure at least one percent of the vote in a primary in order to gain a spot on the general election ballot.
-The Court noted that although the one percent requirement did impinge upon the First Amendment rights of the party, these rights were not absolute and it was not burdensome to require the party to demonstrate some minimum level of support to appear on the ballot.
+Socialist Workers Party (1986), the Court upheld a requirement that a party secure at least 1% of the vote in a primary to gain a spot on the general election ballot.
+The Court noted that although the 1% requirement did impinge upon association rights of the party, these rights were not absolute and it was not burdensome to require the party to demonstrate some minimum level of support to appear on the ballot.

-Finally, in Timmons v.
-Twin Cities Area New Party (1997) the Court upheld, against a First Amendment challenge, a state “antifusion” law barring a candidate from one political party from appearing on the ballot as an endorsed candidate for another political party.
+In Timmons v.
+Twin Cities Area New Party (1997) the Court upheld, against a First Amendment challenge, a state “anti-fusion” law barring a candidate from one political party from appearing on the ballot as an endorsed candidate for another political party.
 The Court’s reasoning here was that the compelling interest in preventing fraud and voter confusion outweighed any First Amendment claims to ballot access.

 Overall, although the courts have been hostile to the payment of fees to obtain ballot access, other requirements in place to demonstrate that candidates or political parties have sufficient political support have been upheld as legitimate governmental interests in regulating elections.

 Many states also have procedures that allow voters to engage in “direct democracy” very much in the First Amendment spirit of the right to petition the government.
 They can vote new laws into being that may bypass the normal legislative process or make recommendations to legislators.
 In states such as California, voters have passed a wide variety of “propositions” for many decades.